-The following procedures will be implemented on site to prevent the attraction of wildlife to work fronts and camps:
+The following procedures shall be implemented on site to prevent the attraction of wildlife to work fronts and camps:

-- a) work fronts and camps will be kept clean of food scraps and garbage; - b) Animal proof disposal containers will be used and will be regularly emptied and transferred to an approved waste disposal site; and - c) No personal pets, domestic or wild, will be allowed on the Site.
+- a) work fronts and camps shall be kept clean of food scraps and garbage; - b) Animal proof disposal containers shall be used and shall be regularly emptied and transferred to an approved waste disposal site; and - c) No personal pets, domestic or wild, shall be allowed on the Site.

-In the case of wildlife encounters the following will be implemented:
+In the case of wildlife encounters the following shall be implemented:

-- a) No attempt will be made by any worker at the project site to chase, catch, divert, follow or otherwise harass wildlife by vehicle or on foot; - b) Equipment and vehicles will yield the right-of-way to wildlife; - c) Any wildlife sightings or encounters will be reported to the OSEM; - d) The OSEM will be responsible for all actions in response to nuisance animals, including the use of firearms by bear monitors in the project area.
-A research permit for relocation of nuisance animals may be required from the Wildlife Division, Department of Environment and Conservation, Government of Newfoundland and Labrador; - e) If the nest of any bird is encountered during construction and operation activities, work around the nest will be stalled until the Wildlife Division has assessed the situation and appropriate mitigation is applied; - f) Any incidents that result in the displacement or killing of wildlife will be reported to the OSEM complete with details on the incident and the names (and contact information) of the persons involved; and - g) In the event of a bear encounter project personnel will follow the procedures as outlined in the Bear Awareness Training.
+- a) No attempt shall be made by any worker at the project site to chase, catch, divert, follow or otherwise harass wildlife by vehicle or on foot; - b) Equipment and vehicles shall yield the right-of-way to wildlife; - c) Any wildlife sightings or encounters shall be reported to the OSEM; - d) The OSEM shall be responsible for all actions in response to nuisance animals, including the use of firearms by bear monitors in the project area.
+A research permit for relocation of nuisance animals may be required from the Wildlife Division, Department of Environment and Conservation, Government of Newfoundland and Labrador; - e) If the nest of any bird is encountered during construction and operation activities, work around the nest shall be stalled until the Wildlife Division has assessed the situation and appropriate mitigation is applied; - f) Any incidents that result in the displacement or killing of wildlife shall be reported to the OSEM complete with details on the incident and the names (and contact information) of the persons involved; and g) In the event of a bear encounter project personnel shall follow the procedures as outlined in the Bear Awareness Training.

-12.3 HISTORIC AND ARCHAEOLOGICAL RESOURCES
+13.3 HISTORIC AND ARCHAEOLOGICAL RESOURCES